Philip the Arab and Christianity: Christianity in Auranitis

 Thanks to its proximity to the first Christian communities of Palestine, Provincia Arabia, of which Philippopolis was a part, was among the first regions to convert to Christianity.
 By the time of Philip's birth, the region had been extensively Christianized, especially in the north and in Hellenized settlements like those of Auranitis.
 The region is known to have had a fully developed synodal system (in which bishops from the dioceses in the region met to discuss Church affairs) by the mid-3rd century.
 The region sent six bishops to the Council of Nicaea in 325, and Eusebius' Onomasticon, a gazetteer of Biblical place-names, records a wholly Christian village called Cariathaim, or Caraiatha, near Madaba.
 Outside of the cities, however, there is less evidence of Christianization.
 Before the 5th century there is little evidence of the faith, and many villages remained unconverted in the 6th.
 Philippopolis, which was a small village for most of this period, does not have a Christian inscription that can be dated earlier than 552.
 It is not known when the village established a prelateship, but it must have been sometime before 451, when it sent a bishop to the Council of Chalcedon.

-Christian beliefs were present in the region's Arab community since about AD 200, when Abgar VIII, an ethnic Arab and king of the Roman client state Osroene, converted to Christianity.
+Christian beliefs had been present in the region's Arab community since about AD 200, when Abgar VIII, an ethnic Arab and king of the Roman client state Osroene, converted to Christianity.
 The religion was propagated from Abgar's capital at Edessa until its destruction in 244.
 By the mid-3rd century, Bosra, the capital of Provincia Arabia, had a Christian bishop, Beryllos.
 Beryllos offers an early example of the heretical beliefs Hellenic Christians imputed to the Arabs as a race: Beryllos believed that Christ did not exist before he was made flesh at the Incarnation.
 According to Eusebius of Caesarea, his views were condemned as heresy following debate at a local synod.
 The debate was most likely conducted in Greek, a language in common use among the well-Hellenized cities of the region.